 Raiders can be raised to invade territories you aren't at war with.
 This is a nice way to earn some gold and prestige, and maybe even take some valuable prisoners.

 However, only certain types of leaders (tribal being the main type) can actually raise raiders.
 Raiding a holding also makes it unavailable to raid again for a set amount of time.

 That's all you need to know about how to declare war, raise armies, raid, and rally troops in Crusader Kings 3.
 Go forth, noble leader, and may all quake before your might!
+You'll need to know how to raise tons of money from the populace; here's how to do so quickly.
+You'll also want to know how to replenish your all-important Levies.
 For more tips on Crusader Kings 3, check out more strategies here.